Continuous measurement-based holonomic quantum computation: Introduction

-The measurement-based holonomic approach is particularly appealing since it provides (partial) information about the state of the system.
+The measurement-based holonomic approach is particularly appealing since it also provides partial information about the state of the system.
 This is in general sufficient to identify whether the system is in the correct eigenspace without further disturbing the state.
 If it is not, one can appropriately control the system to bring it back to the desired eigenspace.
 This is true regardless of whether the rotations are discrete or continuous.
 This is unlike conventional Hamiltonian-based HQC, where there are no measurements to reveal errors along the path.

 A quantum error-correcting code is associated with a (non-unique) ``correctable'' set of errors, denoted by $\mathcal{E}$.
 The Knill-Laflamme condition gives necessary and sufficient criteria for a code to correct $\mathcal{E}$.
 During the holonomic procedure, as the code space is rotated, the instantaneous codes should also be able to correct the same error set $\mathcal{E}$.
 We find sufficient conditions to satisfy this requirement for arbitrary stabilizer codes.
-For codes that do not satisfy these conditions, we can make the procedure work by appending at most two ancilla qubits.
+For certain codes that do not satisfy these conditions, we can make the procedure work by appending ancilla qubits.

-The main results of this work are: \begin{itemize} \item We introduce a framework to generate a discrete- (continuous)-path holonomy using a sequence of projective (weak) measurements. \item We analytically derive the probabilities of staying in the desired eigenspace in both cases. \item In case of a measurement-induced error, where the system is projected into a state orthogonal to the instantaneous code space, we show a way to dynamically modulate the path to correct it, and bring the state back to either the original code or the error space; in the latter case, the holonomy is emulated. \item We find sufficient conditions for the instantaneous code to satisfy the error-correcting conditions throughout the loop. \end{itemize}
+The main results of this work are: \begin{itemize} \item We introduce a framework to generate a continuous-path holonomy using a sequence of both projective and weak measurements. \item We analytically derive the probabilities of staying in the desired eigenspace in both cases. \item In case of a measurement-induced error, where the system is projected into a state orthogonal to the instantaneous code space, we show a way to dynamically modulate the path to correct it, and bring the state back either to the original code or the error space. \item We find sufficient conditions for the instantaneous code to satisfy the error-correcting conditions throughout the loop. \end{itemize}

 This paper is organized as follows: we provide preliminary information about the dynamics in quantum Zeno subspaces and find the associated holonomy in \cref{sec:prelims}.
 We construct a framework to perform measurement-based HQC in \cref{sec:mhqc}.
 We first consider discrete holonomy in \cref{sec:proj_meas}, and show how to achieve implicit fault-tolerance, in \cref{sec:fault_tolerance}.
 In \cref{sec:continuous_meas}, we extend that framework to allow continuous weak measurements while simultaneously rotating the code space.
 We derive the error-correcting conditions and show how to satisfy them throughout the evolution in \cref{sec:qec_conds}.
 We give concluding remarks and discuss the future scope of this work in \cref{sec:discussion}.